Milton Sipalo

-Milton Mufungulwa Sipalo, also known as the Lusaka Strangler, was a Zambian serial killer and rapist.
+Milton Mufungulwa Sipalo (died 19 September 1980), also known as the Lusaka Strangler, was a Zambian serial killer and rapist.
 The most prolific Zambian serial killer, Sipalo murdered 29 women and girls between January and September 1980.
 On 16 September 1980, one of his two surviving victims, accompanied by the police, went back to the bus station she was attacked at.
 She quickly recognized Sipalo as her attacker, and he was arrested.
 Three days later, Sipalo escaped the clutches of the police officers escorting him and ran to the roof of the police station he was being held at.
 He then jumped off the building, killing himself.

 Murders

 Sipalo is credited with being the most active serial killer, murdering the most victims out of any serial killer within the shortest amount of time.
 On average, Sipalo murdered one victim every week.

 His modus operandi consisted of luring victims from public areas, typically bus terminals and railway stations, and led them to secluded locations where he would rape and strangle them.
 He then left the victims in open spaces where they were likely to be discovered.
 Many of Sipalo's victims had strange mucus or foam oozing from their noses, indicating he could have used chemicals during his attacks.
 Sipalo sometimes surrounded his victims' bodies with coins or bottles, presumably to taunt the police.

 All of the victims were women and girls who were Lozi or spoke Lozi.
 Many of the victims were travelers from other towns or cities.
 They were often identified by national registration cards left on their bodies.